parasnathseth/Magic-Clicks-Chrome-Extension/README.md

-# Confetti & Fireworks Clicker (Chrome Extension)
+# Magic Clicks (Chrome Extension)

-Delightful clicks anywhere on the web.
-Pure client-side, Manifest V3.
+Add delightful bursts of confetti, fireworks or balloons, wherever you click!
+Purely client-side, Manifest V3.

 ## Features
 - Toggle on/off from the toolbar popup